 You’ve passed your finals, walked across the stage, and thrown your cap in the air.
 But now what?
 Brian Weed, Avenica’s CEO spoke with WCCO’s Heather Brown and Jason DeRusha on life after commencement and starting a career.
 Watch the video, then let’s chat about your future career!Tags: Entry-Level Stats, Job Market, Job Search Strategy, Networking, Transferable Skills

-With spring commencement just a few days or weeks away, soon-to-be college grads who have yet to line up a job are probably feeling the heat from parents and advisors, encouraging them to start looking for a post-graduation job.
-But between studying for finals, cleaning out the dorm fridge and making plans for grad parties, how can college seniors keep their eyes on the prize?
+With spring commencement just a few days or weeks away, soon-to-be college graduates who have yet to line up a job are probably feeling the heat from parents and advisors, encouraging them to start looking for a post-graduation job.
+But between studying for finals, saying goodbye to college friends, and preparing for commencement, how can college students in their final year keep their eyes on the prize?

 Here are some career-planning “dos and don’ts” for the Class of 2018: